Best Things to Do in Medellín in 2026: Top Tours & Local Experiences

 • Granadilla

-Just two hours from Medellín lies Guatapé, one of Colombia’s most colorful towns.
+Just two hours from Medellín, Guatapé is one of the most colorful towns in Colombia and a must-visit destination.

-• Climb the 740 steps of the Peñol Rock
+• Climb the 740 steps of El Peñol Rock

 • Take a boat tour on the reservoir

-• Wander through streets lined with colorful facades
+• Walk through streets full of colorful facades

 Medellín is now a modern, innovative city, well-prepared for international tourism.
 As with any large city, it is recommended to: